nathanpc/Android-Scripts/build-cyanogenmod/README.md

 Known Issues/Limitations
 -
-* Setup does not isntall the Android Sdk (Required for ADB).
+* Setup does not install the Android Sdk (Required for ADB).

 * Setup: Repo may not be regularly usable until after a reboot (ie. Typing 'repo' in a terminal will prompt 'command not found').